Introduction

 Guidelines concerning different types of vaccines should be considered:

-Consultation with a Stringent Regulatory Authority (SRA, i.e. a regulatory body recognised to adhere to internationally accepted standards, notably those defined within the ICH) for formal advice will be most valuable prior to starting clinical development of a new TB vaccine.
+Consultation with a WHO Listed Authority or WLA (the WLA framework is replacing the former Stringent Regulatory Authority or SRA) list), i.e. a regulatory body recognised to adhere to internationally accepted standards, notably those defined within the ICH) for formal advice will be most valuable prior to starting clinical development of a new TB vaccine.
 Data generated to this point are presented to the Authority, and advice is requested via specific questions.
 Topics for discussion and agreement with the regulatory agency usually include: (a) Manufacturing process and controls, characterisation of the antigen, release specifications for the MCB/WCB and drug substance/product and stability specifications.
-These discussions would include the choice of the relevant Quality Control and characterisation assays – especially for potency; (b) Pre-clinical and toxicology study programme; and (c) synopsis of protocol for Phase 1 and summary of clinical development plan.
+These discussions would include the choice of the relevant Quality Control and characterisation assays – especially for potency; (b) pre-clinical and toxicology study programme; and (c) synopsis of protocol for Phase 1 and summary of clinical development plan.
+Of note, regulatory authorities can provide an opportunity for free interaction and non-binding advice, such as the US FDA pre-IND.

 As soon as preclinical data (chemistry, toxicology etc.), even if limited, are available, it is advisable to initiate the “CCDS” (Company Core Data Sheet), an internal “document containing safety information, material relating to indications, dosing, pharmacology and other information concerning the product”.
 The CCDS is a regulatory tool that is regularly updated with new data (in particular, safety and clinical data) throughout the development process.
 It is included in the investigator’s brochure in the frame of clinical trials and serves as a reference for safety reports generated during clinical trials and later for worldwide labelling.
 See the ICH-E2C(R2) Guideline: Periodic Benefit-Risk Evaluation Report (PBRER), Appendix A, Glossary for further CCDS information.

-The regulatory strategy depends on the indication sought (preventive vaccine or therapeutic vaccine) and goes hand-in-hand with the development of a market access strategy.
+The regulatory strategy depends on the indication sought and goes hand-in-hand with the development of a market access strategy.

-After the end of the Phase 2 study, the regulatory strategy for global licensure is refined and follow-up advice can be requested from Regulatory Authorities to get alignment on the Phase 3 clinical study, involving the following questions: clinical design, clinical end-points, sample size, duration of active follow-up, at risk populations (HIV+), depending on the TPP of the product (preventive or therapeutic TB vaccine).
+After the end of the Phase 2 study, the regulatory strategy for global licensure is refined and follow-up advice can be requested from Regulatory Authorities to get alignment on the Phase 3 clinical study, involving the following questions: clinical design, clinical end-points, sample size, duration of active follow-up, at risk populations (HIV+), depending on the TPP of the product.

 Phase 2b data are presented to Regulatory Authorities and WHO.
-Phase 3 design is agreed to by Regulatory Authorities.
+Phase 3 design, includingthe primary end point that will serve as the licensed indication, and the biostatistical definition of success, is agreed to by Regulatory Authorities.

 The Risk Management Plan (RMP) is updated.
 Both the Summary of Product Characteristics (SPC) and RMP are included in the Marketing Authorisation Application (MAA) dossier.